miekg/skydns2/README.md

     ;; ADDITIONAL SECTION:
     ns.dns.skydns.local.
 3600    IN  A   172.16.0.1

-The first nameserver should have the hostname `ns`.
+The first nameserver should have the hostname `ns`  (as this is used in the SOA record).
+Having the nameserver(s) in Etcd make sense because usualy it is hard for SkyDNS to figure this out by itself, espcially when running behind NAT or running on 127.0.0.1:53 and being forwarded packets IPv6 packets, etc. etc.

 #### PTR Records: Reverse Addresses